 I started this blog as a place to share all the neat things I found online, but now it’s mostly just a place for me to talk about the places I’ve been and share the pictures I took.
 Travel and photography are two of my biggest passions.
 Travel is also my favourite happy thought when I’m feeling sad.

-For my fortieth birthday, my husband took me to Iceland and we did a two-week road trip around the country.
+For my 40th birthday, my husband took me to Iceland.
+We did a two-week road trip around the country.
 By the end of the trip, I was so madly in love with Iceland and already couldn’t wait to go back.
 Hence the many Iceland-related posts all over the blog.
 I just can’t stop talking about Iceland!
 Since then, we’ve done a two-night stopover in Reykjavik in 2016 and another road trip around Iceland in 2017.
 I’ve spent accumulatively a month in Iceland and I still can’t get enough of it!

 I love nature, but I’m not an outdoor type.
 I don’t do camping, which makes travelling on a budget a little tricky.
 Luckily we’re not as broke as we used to be anymore.
 I enjoy hiking as long as the hike is relatively short and easy (not too much climbing — I have bad knees).

 Sometimes I get crafty, but mostly in the wintertime.
 I crochet, knit, and sew, though only mediocrely.
 I like making stuff with my hands.
 I hate cooking but rather enjoy baking cakes.